Religious and philosophical views of Albert Einstein: Jewish identity

 In an interview published by Time magazine with George Sylvester Viereck, Einstein spoke of his feelings about Christianity.
-Born in Germany, Viereck supported National Socialism but he was not anti-semitic.
+Born in Germany, Viereck supported National Socialism but he was not antisemitic.
 And like Einstein he was a pacifist.
-At the time of the interview Einstein was informed that Viereck was not Jewish, but stated that Viereck had "the psychic adaptability of the Jew," making it possible for Einstein to talk to him "without barrier."
+At the time of the interview, Einstein was informed that Viereck was not Jewish, but stated that Viereck had "the psychic adaptability of the Jew," making it possible for Einstein to talk to him "without barrier."
 Viereck began by asking Einstein if he considered himself a German or a Jew, to which Einstein responded, "It's possible to be both."
-Viereck moved along in the interview to ask Einstein if Jews should try to assimilate, to which Einstein replied "We Jews have been too eager to sacrifice our idiosyncrasies in order to conform."
-Einstein was then asked to what extent he was influenced by Christianity.
-"As a child I received instruction both in the Bible and in the Talmud.
+Viereck moved along in the interview to ask Einstein if Jews should try to assimilate, to which Einstein replied, "We Jews have been too eager to sacrifice our idiosyncrasies in order to conform."
+Einstein was then asked to what extent Christianity influenced him.
+"As a child, I received instruction both in the Bible and in the Talmud.
 I am a Jew, but I am enthralled by the luminous figure of the Nazarene."
-Einstein was then asked if he accepted the historical existence of Jesus, to which he replied, "Unquestionably!
+Einstein was then asked if he accepted the historicity of Jesus, to which he replied, "Unquestionably!
 No one can read the Gospels without feeling the actual presence of Jesus.
 His personality pulsates in every word.
 No myth is filled with such life."

 In a conversation with the Dutch poet Willem Frederik Hermans Einstein stressed that, "I seriously doubt that Jesus himself said that he was God, for he was too much a Jew to violate that great commandment: Hear O Israel, the Eternal is our God and He is one!' and not two or three."
 Einstein lamented, "Sometimes I think it would have been better if Jesus had never lived.
 No name was so abused for the sake of power!"
 In his 1934 book The World as I See It he expressed his belief that "if one purges the Judaism of the Prophets and Christianity as Jesus Christ taught it of all subsequent additions, especially those of the priests, one is left with a teaching which is capable of curing all the social ills of humanity."
-Later in a 1943 interview Einstein added, "It is quite possible that we can do greater things than Jesus, for what is written in the Bible about him is poetically embellished."
+Later, in a 1943 interview, Einstein added, "It is quite possible that we can do greater things than Jesus, for what is written in the Bible about him is poetically embellished."

 Einstein interpreted the concept of a Kingdom of God as referring to the best people.
 "I have always believed that Jesus meant by the Kingdom of God the small group scattered all through time of intellectually and ethically valuable people."

-In the last year of his life he said "If I were not a Jew I would be a Quaker."
+In the last year of his life, he said, "If I were not a Jew I would be a Quaker."